cdf1982/cdf1982.github.io/glancecam/faqs.md

 ---

-#### Inside the app, I see the word Glance used quite often.
+#### Inside the app, I see the words Glance and GlanceGrid used quite often.
 What is that?
 > A Glance, in GlanceCam's parlance, is a camera URL and name, its customisations and tweaks, and also the optional custom actions you associated to it.
-All these things together are a Glance, and you can add as many Glances as you like.
+All these things together are a Glance, and you can add as many Glances as you like.<b>
+> With GlanceGrid, the app refers to a multi-camera single window that display different streams in a flexible grid that adapts the layout depending on how you resize it (for instance, by stretching a 3x3 grid into a single row of 9 cameras just by dragging the corner of the window); GlanceGrids are part of GlanceCam Pro, and are a good reason to upgrade if you're interested in having different presets (groups of cameras) open in separate GlanceGrid windows.
 <a name="formats"></a>

 ---